crossbario/autobahn-python/docs/wamp/programming.rst

 5. session closed (realm left, :meth:`ISession.onLeave <autobahn.wamp.interfaces.ISession.onLeave>` called)
 6. transport disconnected (:meth:`ISession.onDisconnect <autobahn.wamp.interfaces.ISession.onDisconnect>` called)

 In the ``Component`` API, there are similar corresponding events.
 The biggest difference is the lack of "challenge" events (you pass authentication configuration instead) and the addition of a "ready" event.
-Tou can subscribe to these events directly using a "listener" style API or via decorators.
+You can subscribe to these events directly using a "listener" style API or via decorators.
 The events are:

 1. "connect": transport connected
 2. "join": session has successfully joined a realm